 Many KN95 respirators have a construction called “vertical flatfold,” which is not as commonly seen in the U.S. These respirators are packaged flat, with a vertical fold down the middle, but open up into a cup shape.

-While N95 respirators feature headbands, KN95 respirators may feature both headbands or ear loops.
+While N95 respirators feature headbands, KN95 respirators may feature either headbands or ear loops.